Vanessa B. CantleyPartner

 Vanessa has been described by her colleagues in legal blogs and trial skills seminars as "intrepid," "truly gifted in the courtroom," and as having an "unmatched ability to connect with people."
 She is often referred cases by judges in whose courts she has tried cases - something Vanessa considers the highest compliment.

 Vanessa is also known as Professor Cantley to her students.
 She is an Adjunct Professor of Law at the University of Louisville School of Law, where she teaches a course called Civil Litigation Skills to senior law students.
-She is one of a select number of Kentucky attorneys elected by her colleagues to serve on the board of governors of the Kentucky Justice Association and holds the position of District Vice President.
+She is one of a select number of Kentucky attorneys elected by her colleagues to serve on the board of governors of the Kentucky Justice Association and holds the position of District Vice President and Chair of the Women Trial Lawyers Caucus.
+She is also a member of the American Association for Justice (AAJ) Board of Governors and serves on the Executive Committee of AAJ's Women Trial Lawyers Caucus.
 She was also recently elected to serve on the board of the national Civil Justice Foundation and the Louisville Bar Foundation.

 In 2012, Vanessa founded Storytime Heroes, a non-profit organization dedicated to providing reading materials and enthusiastic volunteers to read to children who are hospitalized, in long-term care facilities, group homes and shelters.
 Storytime Heroes provides over 100 volunteer readers to partner facilities across Louisville and Southern Indiana.